 On an annual basis, each utility in Ontario is assigned an efficiency ranking based on its three-year average performance.
 To determine a ranking, electrical distributors are divided into five groups based on the magnitude of the difference between their actual costs and predicted costs.
 For 2013 and 2014, EPCOR was placed in Cohort 3 in terms of efficiency.
 Cohort 3 is considered average and is defined as having actual costs within +/- 10% of predicted costs.
-For 2015 to 2018, EPCOR demonstrated improvement and was placed in Cohort 2 by the OEB.
+For 2015 to 2019, EPCOR demonstrated improvement and was placed in Cohort 2 by the OEB.
 Cohort 2 is considered above average and is defined as having actual costs less than 10-25% of predicted costs.

-EPCOR achieved a three-year average for 2016 to 2018 of 17.0% (2015 to 2017 - 15.3%) less than predicted costs.
-The Corporation's three-year average ranking has improved by 1.7%.
-For specifically the 2018 year, the result was 19.3% (2017 - 18.4%) less than predicted costs, which is a 0.90% improvement.
-Our goal is to maintain our position within Cohort 2 into future years.
+EPCOR achieved a three-year average for 2017 to 2019 of 13.9% (2016 to 2018 - 17.0%) less than predicted costs.
+The Corporation's three-year average ranking has declined by 3.1%.
+For specifically the 2019 year, the result was 3.9% (2018 - 19.3%) less than predicted costs, which is a 9.0% deterioration.
+If the Corporation achieves a variance of at least 7% below predicted costs for 2020, it will maintain its position in Cohort 2 next year.
+EPCOR will continue to prudently invest and maintain the distribution system to ensure costs remain competitive and within acceptable limits to our customers.

-• Total Cost per Customer
+Total Cost per Customer

 Total cost is calculated as the sum of a distributor's capital costs and OM&A costs, (including certain adjustments to make the costs more comparable between distributors, per reporting period) and dividing this cost figure by the total number of customers that EPCOR serves.
 Similar to most distributors in the province, EPCOR has experienced pressure on its total costs required to deliver quality and reliable services to customers.
 Province wide programs such as Time of Use pricing, growth in wage and benefits costs for our employees, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.
-In 2018, EPCOR had a 4.7% increase over the prior year, however 2017 saw a decrease of 5.4%, so the corporation is still currently lower than the 2016 results.
-The average increase has been 1.18% per year, which demonstrates effective cost control by the utility.
+In 2019, EPCOR had a 20.83% increase (2018 - 4.7% increase) over the prior year.

+The total cost performance result for 2019 is \$641 per customer, which is a 20% increase over the 2018 result.
 The total cost performance result for 2018 is \$536 per customer, which is a 4.7% increase over the 2017 result.

 The total cost performance result for 2017 is \$512 per customer, which is a 5.4% decrease over the 2016 result.

 The total cost performance result for 2016 is \$541 per customer, which is a 2.5% increase over the 2015 result.

 The total cost performance result for 2015 is \$528 per customer, which is a 3.1% increase over the 2014 result.
-The total cost performance result for 2014 is \$512 per customer, which is a 2.4% increase over the 2013 result.